+SUPPLMENTRARY FIGURE 3.
+Same length comparisons of brontothere Metarhinus skulls.
+A, M. abbotti.
+B, M. fluviatilis (posterior skull somewhat dorso-ventrally crushed).

 The varying amount of variation between species within genera

 The amount of morphological skeletal variation between species contained in closely related paleogenera can be very substantial.
 For example, although the giant, early Maastrichtian Asian tyrannosaurid T. bataar was initially considered a species of the markedly later Maastrichtian North American Tyrannosaurus (Maleev, 1955; as some have continued to consider plausible (Paul, 1988, 2010, 2016, 2024a but not 2024b; Carr et al., 2005)), it is usually considered to be the one known species of Tarbosaurus (Brochu, 2003; Hurum & Sabath, 2003; Loewen et al., 2013).
 It is often thought that Tarbosaurus and Tyrannosaurus are close relatives relative to other tyrannosaurids contained in the Tyrannosaurini (Olshevsky & Ford, 1995; Carr et al., 2005; Paul, 1988, 2016, 2024a; Loewen et al., 2013; Carr, 2020; Carr et al., 2022), although it is possible that their gigantism caused them to parallel one another (Hurum & Sabath, 2003; Paul et al., 2022: Supplementary Information; Longrich & Saitta, 2024; this is highly plausible in view of the extensive amount of convergence and parallelism in vertebrates between geographical areas (Oyston et al., 2022)).
 As documented in the main text systematic paleontology section Tarbosaurus bataar is readily distinguished from the collection of Tyrannosaurus species by a number of features including relatively less massive and more bladed teeth, less extremely broad temporal region of the skull, lacrimals that do not nearly contact one another along the midline of the skull roof, a smaller pubic boot, longer lower hindlimb elements, a typical tyrannosaurid semi-lunate postorbital boss, and other details.
 That the two taxa are so distinct is not surprising because, well separated in time, geography, and to a certain extent in phylogeny, they are not very close sibling species in an unambiguous single genus.
 Much closer in form to one another are Gorgosaurus libratus and Albertosaurus sarcophagus which differ only in some barely noticeable skull features (Paul, 1988, 2008, 2016, 2024a, b; Currie, 2003a).